BCozy Developer Guide

 The following image displays a full class diagram of every class that is implemented.

 The overall layout is structured into at least two different layers and two menu areas as well as other floating elements.
 In the foreground (layer) the menu structures and main control elements are located and in the background the interactive floor plan is shown.
 On the left side one can see the main menu which is expandable to allow as much space as possible for the floor plan to be displayed.
-The context menu is located on the right side and shows pane elements depended on the actual selection from the floor plan.
+The unit menu is located on the right side and shows pane elements depended on the actual selection from the floor plan.
 The pane elements allow to observe current values and adjustment to new values.
 On the top the current time is displayed and at the bottom info messages can be shown, when necessary.
 Two floating buttons are located in front of the floor plan two allow direct actions manipulation of the view (switching full-screen and location plan mode).
 In the background layer the floor plane is drawn based on the information provided by the bco location registry.

 The main file